- If Gmail is not receiving emails, that be caused by many issues, including your browser.

 How do I fix Gmail accounts that aren’t receiving emails?

 1. Try Gmail in a different browser

 If your Gmail account isn’t receiving emails, open it in a different browser and check if the problem is still there.
-You can use any other browser for this purpose, but we would recommend using Opera.
+You can use any other browser for this purpose, but we would recommend the one below.

 This browser is built on the Chromium engine, but unlike Chrome, it won’t send your data to Google.